 Designating these areas as open spaces would have several effects.
 First, it would remove these land from the category of urban land that is available for development.
 The capacity of the urban growth boundary would have to be calculated without these, and plans to accommodate housing and employment would have to be made without them.
 Secondly, these natural areas, along with key rural reserve areas, would receive a high priority for purchase as parks and open space, such as Metro's Greenspaces program.
-Finally, regulations could be developed to protect these critical natural areas that would not conflict with housing and economic goals, thereby having the benefit of regulatory protection of critical creek areas, compatible low-density development, and transfer of development rights to other lands better suited for development.
+Finally, regulations could be developed to protect these critical natural areas that would not conflict with housing and economic goals.

-About 35,000 acres of land and water inside today's urban growth boundary are included as open spaces in the Growth Concept Map.
+About 34,000 acres of land and water inside today's urban growth boundary are included as open spaces in the Recommended Alternative Map.
 Preservation of these Open Spaces could be achieved by a combination of ways.
 Some areas could be purchased by public entities, such as Metro's Greenspaces program or local park departments.
 Others may be donated by private citizens or by developers of adjacent properties to reduce the impact of development.
-Some could be protected by environmental zoning which allows very low-density residential development through the clustering of housing on portions of the land while leaving important features as common open space.
+Still others could be protected by very low-density residential zoning, clustering housing on portions of the land while leaving important features as common open space.